 Even if you’re not a wordsmith, most email platforms allow you to create A/B tests easily – so you really have no excuse for poor headlines.

-Once you have the perfect headline written, the next step is to write the preview text.
-Similar to the headline, we use the preview text to encourage the user to open the email.
+Once you have the perfect headline, the next step is to write the preview text.
+Similar to the headline, we use the preview text to encourage the user to open the email marketing.

 Here you may want to summarize what information they will find in the email.